Cotgrave

-Position

-With an ancient heart that has largely escaped development, Cotgrave still has a village atmosphere despite its population.
-This is accented by its amenities and infrastructure, which have remained comparatively underdeveloped, even though large housing estates were built round the village in the 1960s for people working for the coalmine.
-It is edged between the A52, A606 and A46.
-To the west are Tollerton and Nottingham Airport, which has facilities for private planes and flight instruction.

 History

 Cotgrave's origins may be in the Iron Age.
 A 6th-century Anglo-Saxon burial ground has been excavated at Mill Hill to the north of the old village.
 There was certainly a Saxon church a century before the Norman Conquest.
 The Roman Fosse Way passes a mile to the east, where it changes direction slightly.
 The A46 follows its course, and during improvements in 2012–13, excavations uncovered Ice Age flint tools.
 Evidence of an Iron Age settlement was also found at Owthorpe Junction, just to the east, and a 4,000-year-old Neolithic circular monument with eight Bronze Age burials emerged slightly further north at Stragglethorpe junction.